Is IVF painful?

 While every patient will have a different experience, you can be sure to find them a tolerable part of the process.

-As always, don’t hesitate to speak with your fertility clinic for more information on what to expect!
+As always, don’t hesitate to speak with your fertility clinic for more information on your specific IVF treatment.

 - The IVF Timeline: How Long Does An IVF Cycle Take?

-- The Egg Retrieval Day: What To Expect
+- The Egg Retrieval Day: How Many Eggs To Expect

-- Embryo Transfer Precautions: What To Avoid After A Transfer
+- Embryo Transfer Precautions: What To Avoid After An Embryo Transfer

 Make An Appointment With Dr. Robles To Discuss Your Fertility Options Today!